Dirty Little Secret: Music video

 The music video for "Dirty Little Secret" was directed by Marcos Siega.
-It was filmed in May 2005 in Dorney Park & Wildwater Kingdom in Allentown, Pennsylvania and various other Allentown locations and was released a month later in mid-June.
+It was filmed in May 2005 in Dorney Park & Wildwater Kingdom in Dorneyville, Pennsylvania and various other Allentown locations and was released a month later in mid-June.
 It features a montage of various people holding up postcards sharing "dirty little secrets" while the band performs the song in an abandoned warehouse with the cards enlarged and displayed behind them in a backdrop.

 The postcards in the video were posted by anonymous people onto the website PostSecret, a project where users can create their own cards; sharing their darkest secrets and posting them to the website without giving their name or any other details.
 The idea came from director Marcos Siega when searching for inspiration for the video.
 He performed an internet search of the word "secrets" and came across the PostSecret website.
 The All-American Rejects agreed with Siega's idea and paid the website to use some of their postcards for the video, with the money going towards The Kristin Brooks Hope Center, a non-profit organization that funds a suicide hotline.
 After the release of the music video, the band sold the postcards featured on eBay with the proceeds also going towards the Hope Center.

 Awards

+Use in media

+The song was featured in several video game soundtracks, including Pro Evolution Soccer 2010 and Fortnite, and has been included in movies such as John Tucker Must Die, She's the Man, Bring It On: All or Nothing, and Deuce Bigalow: European Gigolo.